calexandru2018/offstack/README.md

 </div>

-The idea with <b>offstack</b> is so that you can save all of your favorite stackoverflow questions locally on your computer.
-The idea came when I was travelling by plane.
+The idea with <b>offstack</b> is to make sure that you have access to your favorite stackoverflow questions&answers locally on your computer.
-<br><br>Sometimes when we (developers) travel, we might not have access to internet.
-At that moment we end up wishing that we somehow could have saved some of those stackoverflow favorites in our browser, just so that we could use them later.
-We all know that many of the Stackoverflow questions/answers are great for our development as software developers, so that is why I wanted to do something like this.
-So that I could work whenever and wherever I am.

 ### Installing Dependencies